Project 5

 With this circuit, the input pin will either be VCC or GND (HIGH or LOW).
 Let’s see how it would look on a breadboard:

 In the layout above, the pushbutton is connected to an external pullup resistor.
-Its state (HIGH or LOW) is read from pin D2 of the Arduino Nano.
+Its state (HIGH or LOW) is read from pin 10 of the ESP32.

 Internal Pull-Up Resistors